margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for new insights into Gothic literature and Southern Gothic literature as well as societal standards and self-destructiveness
 * Grateful for a sense of humor that breaks the ice
 * Grateful for people that have come into new life and broken out of the old man
+* Grateful for how the liberal arts adds value in the world
+* Grateful for professors who are Renaissance thinkers, find the interconnections, and help people break out of boxes

 ----------